abuseofnotation/category-theory-illustrated/praise.md

 - It may also be used as an axiomatic foundation for mathematics, as an alternative to set theory and other proposed foundations.
 - Last but not least (perhaps even most importantly) category theory has a very good potential as a *teaching tool* allowing for a variety of concepts:

-> This book is at the leading edge of what will *likely become a major pedagogical trend in mathematics: teaching the fundamentals from a categorical perspective*.

-David Spivak regarding "Topology.
-A Categorical Approach"

 About the book
 ---

 I am writing a primer in category theory and of various related concepts in "higher" mathematics that is *really* accessible to people with no prior exposure to the subject without being dumbed down, by utilizing visual explanations.

-My book will serve as chapter 0, going through the gist of the material that any other similar introductory book covers.
+My book will serve as chapter 0, going through the gist of the material that any other similar introductory book covers, but covering it in a way that would enable non-mathematicians to swift through with ease.

-Reading it would enable my readers to effortlessly go through any academic introduction to category theory, as well as to start tacking resources that use category theory as a tool to threat other subjects.
+Reading it would enable my readers to then effortlessly go through any academic introduction to category theory, as well as to start tacking resources that use category theory as a tool to threat other subjects.

 About the author
 ---